Water Really Does Everything

 Water Keeps Us Sexy

-So what happens to our bodies when we don’t get enough water?
+So what happens to our bodies when we don’t get enough liquids?
 Essentially we dry ourselves out (dehydration).
 This is linked to an incredibly long list of health problems like: Adult-onset diabetes, arthritis, asthma, back pain, cataracts, chronic fatigue syndrome, colitis, depression, heartburn, high blood pressure, high cholesterol, kidney stones, lupus, migraines, multiple sclerosis, and muscular dystrophy.
 Dehydration will show on your fingernails and can lead to dry eyes.
 Dehydration can also show on your skin.
 Not very sexy huh.

 Drinking enough water benefits the skin in several ways.
 First, it helps the skin stay hydrated.
 Hydrated skin is suppler, has better tone, and always appears more healthy and vibrant, regardless of age or condition.